tdube2014/Flow-Image-SOPs/Readme.md

 <img src="Equipment Info/Flow Cam/Images/Camlock box 1.jpg" width="150" height="150"/>

 ### Security Box Lock <a name="subparagraph6"></a>
-+ lock to secure camera in the security box.
++ Lock to secure camera in the security box.
 <img src="Equipment Info/Flow Cam/Images/Master Lock.jpg" width="150" height="150" />

 ### Security Cable <a name="subparagraph7"></a>
-+ A cable to insure that the camera is not stolen (lockable).
++ A cable to prevent theft (lockable).
 This is not the same as the strap that secures the camera to the tree.
 <img src="Equipment Info/Flow Cam/Images/Python Cable.jpg" width="150" height="150" />

 ### Camera mounts <a name="subparagraph21"></a>
-There are a variety of way to mount cameras, tree straps, tree screws, Fence T posts and stand alone ground mounts to name a few.
+There are a variety of ways to mount cameras; tree straps, tree screws, Fence T posts and stand alone ground mounts to name a few.

 #### Tree Strap.